What people are saying.

 Witzel is a type of soil, the wind in the name is presumably referring to the impact of the Van Duzer Corridor breezes blowing through.
 This wine was made by 00 (Double Zero) – a cult producer whose wines I have greatly admired.
 This is a high impact style, packed with orchard fruits and showing touches of mint and charred toast after spending 18 months in year-old puncheons.
 An exceptionally long finish that will develop more and more nuance over time suggests that more bottle age is in order, or decant it aggressively.

-95 pts - Wine Spectator, Michael Alberty
+95 pts - Wine Enthusiast, Michael Alberty

 This wine made me question my policy of resisting the temptation to compare Willamette Valley wines to Burgundy.
 I was geographically disoriented as I took in the wine’s toasted filbert, white-peach and crab apple flower aromas.
 Witzel & Wind strikes with a heady mix of lemon, tangerine and white grapefruit, with flecks of rosemary and saline.
 I will have this wine chilled and ready when Dungeness crab season hits.
 Editor’s Choice. —M.A.